-See Ouyang Xiu’s Guitian lu 2.24.
-It refers to a story of Confucius recorded in the Analects 7.67.
+1 See Ouyang Xiu’s Guitian lu 2.24.

+2 It refers to a story of Confucius recorded in the Analects 7.67.
 The basket carrier described Confucius as a considerate and persevering man.

 The story of Ouyang and Shen’s friendship and Shen’s qin melody was probably widely circulated before 1082.
-The more famous Ouyang and his essay Note of the Pavilion were, the better known Shen’s Chant of the Drunken Old Man became.
-This explained why Cui Xian could play Shen’s melody and notated the melody.
-As Su Shi noted, there had been numerous attempts to compose suitable lyrics for the famous Chant of the Drunken Old Man melody as these scholar-artists would want their names to be attached to this well-known Ouyang qin community.
+As Ouyang and his essay Note of the Pavilion became more famous, so to did Shen’s Chant of the Drunken Old Man.
+This explains why Cui Xian could play Shen’s melody and notated the melody.
+As Su Shi noted, there had been numerous attempts to compose suitable lyrics for the famous Chant of the Drunken Old Man melody as these scholar-artists would want their names to be attached to the prestigious qin community centred on Ouyang.

-The contents and implications of the story were very rich and scholar-artist-friendly.
-The elements of the story involved Ouyang’s banishment and subsequent resumption of office, authority, and power, Shen’s kindness to a desperate stranger and good fortune of having the chance to befriend a prominent figure famous for his literary skills and morality, their friendship that was originally built upon pure appreciation of one’s literary ability, and their mutual understanding of the other’s abilities (Ouyang’s literary and Shen’s musical abilities).
-Many scholar-officials have experienced political set-backs and banishment in Chinese history – Ouyang’s Chuzhou experience must find echoes in their hearts.
+The story, with its exciting plot and rich allusions, painted scholar-artists in a positive light.
+The story traces Ouyang’s banishment and the way he subsequently regained his office, authority, and power.
+Shen features prominently in the story.
+He is portrayed as being kind to a desperate stranger and having the good fortune to befriend such a prominent figure, famed for his literary skill and moral rectitude.
+The story recounts how their friendship was built on mutual respect for one another’s literary ability and esteem for each other’s mastery of their respective arts (Ouyang’s literary and Shen’s musical abilities).
+Many scholar-officials have experienced political setbacks and banishment in Chinese history, and Ouyang’s exile in Chuzhou must have been a source of comfort for them over the centuries.
 They would also desire to have at least a friend who truly understands and appreciates their scholarly-artistic abilities.
 In this light, Shen and Mei are exemplary figures.

-Similarly, almost all scholar-artists would like to see their relationship with this true friend last forever – Ouyang, Mei, and Shen’s friendship stands as an outstanding model.
-It was especially important that this relationship began at the low point of the scholar-artist’s career, because when friendship is not built upon power and fame, it is most treasurable and is likely to last.
-Shen’s first acquaintance with Ouyang in Chuzhou defines one of the best versions of friendship.
-At the center of this web of relationship was Shen’s qin music.
+Ouyang, Mei, and Shen’s friendship was also an outstanding model of companionship based on shared artistic pursuits for scholar-artists to emulate.
+The story’s strength relies on the relationship having begun at the low point of the scholar-artist’s career, meaning the friendship was unsullied by ambiguous agendas or sycophancy.
+Shen’s first acquaintance with Ouyang in Chuzhou is one of the best examples of friendship in Chinese literature.
+At the centre of this relationship was Shen’s qin music.
 Understandably, literary works that describe or are related to Shen’s melody became very popular among the scholar-artists.